-Canaccord Adams' US segment was created as a result of the acquisition of Adams Harkness Financial Group, Inc. in Q4/06 and it includes institutional sales and trading, corporate finance, and research teams.
+Canaccord Adams' US segment was created as a result of the acquisition of Adams Harkness Financial Group Inc. in Q4/06 and it includes institutional sales and trading, investment banking and research activities.
 Canaccord Adams is now in a strong position to serve its corporate and institutional clients and capitalize on the opportunities in this market area.
 This division serves its clients through offices in Boston, New York, San Francisco, and Houston.